 Willamette week, October 2015 -“Few experiences better sum up the unpretentious comfort of Portland’s restaurant scene like Laurelhurst Market.

 You can easily spend $65 for a cocktail and a cut of meat, but you can do so dressed like you just finished pouring well whiskey at one of the area’s many dive bars.
 It’s a beautiful thing, but even more beautiful is the array of grass-fed beef and the many forms it takes under the steady hand of newish chef Ben Bettinger.”

 Portland’s Best Restaurant

-The Oregonian, in May 2016 wrote complimented the restaurant on its classic restaurant ambiance, excellent quality fresh ingredients, pocket-friendly price, talented staff like chef Ben presenting, extraordinary dishes to their customers, and how the restaurant is constantly growing.
-The menu is also getting stronger as the year passes neighborhood-friendly and popular day by day.
+The Oregonian, in May 2016, complimented the restaurant on its classic restaurant ambiance, excellent quality fresh ingredients, pocket-friendly price, talented staff like chef Ben presenting, extraordinary dishes to their customers, and how the restaurant is constantly growing.
+The menu is also getting stronger as the year passes, neighborhood-friendly and popular day by day.

-In the above article, you can get all the relevant information a person looking for before visiting the Laurelhurst market starting from food to drinks.
+In the above article, you can get all the relevant information a person is looking for before visiting the Laurelhurst market, starting from food to drinks.
 This is a neighborhood-friendly steakhouse.